 “Well,” he said, “only men can do physical labour.
 So it’s only fair that they get more money.
 It’s not equal for women to get the same payment if they can’t do the same thing.”
 He seemed pleased with his explanation.
 Unfortunately, I can’t remember my reply – but we never kept in touch after graduation, so I don’t think it went well.

 First of all, that kind of commentary is rude to women in the workforce who are already providing physical labour.
 Just because you can’t see them, it doesn’t mean that they are invisible, you know.

 Secondly, the problem with reasoning like these is that it implied that physical work (usually provided by men) are more valued than non-physical types of work (provided by men and women) when in actuality, both types of work are valuable and complementary to each other.

 If we follow the same reasoning – higher pay for something only one gender can do – then by right, the work of pregnancy by women is not something many people can afford!

 - “Men should get more money than women because men are supposed to take care of women,” said a kind, elderly friend of my dad’s.
 He did not say it out of malice.
 In fact, he said it with – dare I say it – a sense of obligation and love.
 Whether this was directly related or not, he was also religious.

 “In turn for men’s financial care, women should prioritise taking care of their men,” he continued with a deep smile, waiting for me to take in this profound wisdom.

 “Your wife must be lucky,” I said, meaning it.
-It’s true – I’ve met them over the years and they have been nothing but caring to each other.
-“Too bad there are many other husbands who don’t share the same views, and abandon or hurt their wives.
+It’s true – I’ve met them over the years and they have been nothing but caring for each other.
+“Too bad there are many other husbands who don’t share the same views and abandon or hurt their wives.
 That’s why women should earn as much as possible, to protect herself against scenarios like this.”